-There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec”.
-So how do you fix unsupported video file error?
+There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec” when you try to play it.
+So how do you fix the unsupported video file error?
 Read on and we will guide you through the solution.

 As mentioned above, one of the most likely reasons you’re getting the “can't open file”, “unsupported audio codec” or “unsupported video file error” is because your current media player doesn’t support the codec of your video file.
-The easiest solution is to switch from the default video player and download a new media player.
-I highly recommend the fantastic VLC Player.
-It's finally out of its beta phase (and even then it was great) and supports virtually every file format, can handle multiple audio tracks, subtitles, auto-rotation of the display and corrections to the aspect ratio.
-Volume and brightness can be controlled by gestures and there are widgets available too.
+The easiest solution is to switch from the default video player and download a new one.
+Here are two of the most versatile Android media players we recommend:

 If you've ever used VLC on your PC, you'd know that it's one of the most convenient and reliable media players out there.
 The same applies to the VLC for Android app.
 It includes all codecs without the need for additional downloads.
 It provides support for DivX and XviD compressed videos, as well as a variety of formats - MKV, MP4, AVI, MOV, Ogg, FLAC, TS, M2TS, Wv and AAC.
 For those who love to watch foreign movies or anime, you'd be happy to know that VLC also supports multi-track audio and subtitles.
 Not only that - the app is light, free and does not have obnoxious ads.
 It's one of the best, if not the best, Android media players.